pedalgames/.github/profile/README.md

 The regular help pages can be found at https://pedalgames.online

-Documentation for the plugin is at https://github.com/pedalgames/user-plugin-docs
+Documentation for the plugin architecture is at https://github.com/pedalgames/user-plugin-docs

 ##  Examples